wildcardcorp/factored/README.txt

 auth_tkt. prefixed options
-    Configuration options that are passed directly into repoze.who's auth_tkt plugin. base_auth_url
+    Configuration options that are passed directly into repoze.who's auth_tkt plugin. auth_timeout
+    The amount of time in seconds a normal authentication session is valid for. auth_remember_timeout
+    The amount of time in seconds the authentication seesion is valid for when the user clicks "remember me." base_auth_url
     Base url all authentication urls and resources are based off of.
 Useful if you're only looking to authenticate a portion of a site.